Home Workout Plan for Indians 2026: No Gym, Real Results (Beginner to Advanced)

 Can I lose weight with just home workouts and no diet changes?

 Possible, but slow.
-Exercise alone burns 200–400 calories per session.
-That equals roughly 1,400–2,800 calories per week — about 0.2–0.4 kg of fat.
+Exercise alone burns 200–400 calories per session — roughly 1,400–2,800 calories per week, which is about 0.2–0.4 kg of fat.
 Combining with diet changes multiplies results 3–4x.

 How many days per week should I work out?